lorin/tla-prophecy/README.md

 which means that the procedure can't mutate the queue.
 We use a global variable instead.

+PlusCal does not allow macros or procedures to return values, so we use variables for storing returend values.
+For the `Enq` procedure, we use the variable `preINC` to store the value of `INC(x)` before it is incremented.
-We create an `rInd` variable when a procedure or macro returns an integer (really, Natural) value, and an `rVal` variable when a procedure or macro returns a value from the set of `Values.
+For the `Deq` proedure, we use the the `rInd` variable when a procedure or macro returns a natural number (here "Ind" stands for index) value, and an `rVal` variable when a procedure or macro returns a value from the set of `Values`.

 Here's a PlusCal implementation, which can be found in